Digimon Adventure 02: Anime

-Digimon Adventure 02 aired with fifty episodes on Fuji TV in Japan between April 2, 2000, and March 25, 2001.
+Digimon Adventure 02 aired with fifty episodes on Fuji TV between April 2, 2000, and March 25, 2001.
 The opening theme is "Target ~Akai Shōgeki~" (ターゲット～赤い衝撃～, Tāgetto ~Akai Shōgeki~) by Kōji Wada, which peaked at #85 on the Oricon Weekly Singles Chart.
 The ending themes are performed by AiM, the first half of the show being "Ashita wa Atashi no Kaze ga Fuku" (アシタハアタシノカゼガフク) and the second half being "Itsumo Itsudemo" (いつもいつでも).
 "Ashita wa Atashi no Kaze ga Fuku" peaked at #50 on the Oricon Weekly Singles Chart, while "Itsumo Itsudemo" charted at #93.
 Insert songs featured in the show include "Break up!" by Ayumi Miyazaki as the Armor Digivolution theme and "Beat Hit!" by Miyazaki as the DNA Digivolution theme.
 The Japanese version was streamed with English subtitles on Crunchyroll in 2008, followed by Funimation Entertainment in April 2009.

 Saban Entertainment licensed the show in North America.
 Its English dub aired on Fox Kids in the US and YTV in Canada between August 19, 2000, and May 19, 2001 as the second season to Digimon: Digital Monsters.
 Much like the English version of Digimon Adventure, which was dubbed as the first season of Digimon: Digital Monsters, the original soundtrack of the show was replaced by music composed by Udi Harpaz and Shuki Levy, and the opening theme is "Digimon Theme" by Paul Gordon.
 Other songs featured in the show include "Let's Kick it Up", "Change into Power", and "Hey Digimon", also by Gordon.
 Jasan Radford also performed songs to the show, including "Run Around", "Going Digital", and "Strange."
 The songs, including "Digimon Theme", were released on the original soundtrack of Digimon: The Movie.

 After the success of season 1 of Digimon: Digital Monsters, the producers requested the writers to add more North American jokes to the script, resulting in several revisions.
 Eventually, along with the result of Digimon: The Movie, this caused writers Jeff Nimoy and Bob Buchholz to leave the writing team near the end of the series' run.
 A DVD boxset of the English dub was released in North America by New Video Group on March 26, 2013 and in Australia by Madman Entertainment on July 23, 2014.

+On July 29, 2023, Discotek Media announced that they are releasing a Blu-ray collection in English and Japanese separately.

 Digimon Adventure 02 was streamed by Netflix along with Digimon Adventure from August 3, 2013 to August 1, 2015 in separate English dubbed and Japanese subtitled versions.
 Crunchyroll acquired streaming rights to the English dubbed versions, while Funimation acquired rights to the English subtitled versions.
-The English dubbed version of Adventure 02 briefly returned to Netflix while the English subtitled version is now exclusive to Funimation.
+The English dubbed version of Adventure 02 briefly returned to Netflix while the English subtitled version was exclusive to Funimation.